vectorgrp/xcp-lite/README.md

 Disclaimer:
 This code is in experimental state.
 There is no release yet.
 This is no implementation of XCP in Rust, it is an experimental API for measurement and calibration, which uses the ASAM XCP protocol for communication with a measurement and calibration tool like CANape and ASAM A2L for data description.
-It might support other protocols and data descriptions in the future.

 Main purpose was to experiment with Rust and to demonstrate some more advanced features of measurement and calibration with CANape:
 - Automatic A2L and IDL generation with proc-macros